Most babies outgrow this intolerance by 12 months of age, sometimes sooner, and are able to consume cow’s milk and soy products without concern.

 Hives or welts.
 Flushed skin or rash.
 Face, tongue, or lip swelling.
 Vomiting and/or diarrhea.

-How long after giving up dairy will baby feel better?
+How long after stopping dairy will baby feel better?

 Once you eliminate these foods, you may see improvement in as little as a few days.
 But it can take two to three weeks to see results.
 If, after two weeks of a dairy-free diet, you do not see any difference and your child is still showing signs of an allergy, then dairy is probably not the cause of your baby’s issues.